mehutchi/ranked_MTG_draft_analysis/README.md

 Each individual draft is stored as a draft object with the attributes made up of the input information.

+# Code Output
-**Code Output** - One of the output files produced is a pdf where each row represents a draft set (gameplay variant, indicated with a 3-letter code) and where the left column is a histogram for that draft set with bins for the 10 possible outcomes (0-3 up to 7-0).
+One of the output files produced is a pdf where each row represents a draft set (gameplay variant, indicated with a 3-letter code) and where the left column is a histogram for that draft set with bins for the 10 possible outcomes (0-3 up to 7-0).
 Draft count and win rate by draft set is also posted in the left column in red font.
 The right column displays a time series of wins verses draft index (chronological order, not to scale).
 A linear trendline is also depicted with its corresponding equation in red for each time series.
 Given enough data points, the trendline can indicate the win rate trajectory of a given set (decreasing, neutral, or increasing).

 ![image](https://user-images.githubusercontent.com/20996215/127245189-b8ac76f9-adc3-40c6-a76c-16b24187c4e7.png)